NguyenVuThe/CascadeTSRDet/README.md

 # Table Recognition with Object Detection

 ## Objectives
 This repo was created to learn and run experiments on Colab.
-Moreover, the repo is also for noting my requirements, settings and guides to run TSRDet `smoothly`.
+Moreover, the repo is also for noting my requirements, settings and guides to run TSRDet smoothly.
 ## Requirements
 1. Follow the official [Detectron2 installation guide](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) that matches your CUDA version.

-2. After installing Detectron2, install the remaining dependencies listed in the [requirements.txt](https://github.com/NguyenVuThe/CascadeTSRDet/blob/master/requirements.txt) file.

-3. For clearer guide, please check the [guide.txt](https://github.com/NguyenVuThe/CascadeTSRDet/blob/master/guide.txt) file.
+2. For clearer guide, please check the [guide.txt](https://github.com/NguyenVuThe/CascadeTSRDet/blob/master/guide.txt) file.
 This file shows how I setup the environment for the model on conda Windows 10, CUDA 11.8.

 ## Datasets and Pretrained Model